Stream Load

 2,flink,10

-Filtering the first row during load by specifying format=csv_with_names
+Skip the first line during import by specifying format=csv_with_names:

 curl --location-trusted -u root -T test.csv -H "label:1" -H "format:csv_with_names" -H "column_separator:," http://host:port/api/testDb/testTbl/_stream_load